Kentucky Derby 2017 Results And Payouts: Favorite Always Dreaming Pulls Off Win

 Leading into the Kentucky Derby, there was no clear favorite among the pack.
 While the past few years the Run for the Roses has been dominated by the favorites — Nyquist last year, California Chrome before — this year there were a pack of horses considered in the running to win it.

-Though Classic Empire and McCracken were seen as favorites on Friday at 6-to-1, Always Dreaming was the favorite by Saturday afternoon at 9-to-4.
+Though Classic Empire and McCracken were seen as favorites on Friday at 6-to-1, Always Dreaming had become the favorite by Saturday afternoon at 9-to-4 odds.

+Always Dreaming is the winner of the 143rd running of the Kentucky Derby! #kyderby #alwaysdreaming pic.twitter.com/YSEIi4xlir

-But even with Always Dreaming the favorite, there wasn’t a lot of confidence among horse racing experts.
+But even with Always Dreaming the favorite, there wasn’t a lot of confidence among horse racing experts that he would win.

 “The colt is deservedly among the favorites after a terrific Florida Derby and very strong workouts since,” Melissa Hoppert and Joe Drape wrote in the New York Times.
 “He has been hard to handle here, prompting a change of equipment and exercise riders by his trainer.
 Don’t blame you if you bet him big or throw him out altogether.”